Questions and answers on malaria vaccines

 In what populations was the Phase 3 trial conducted?

-The Phase 3 trial of RTS,S/AS01 enrolled 15,460 infants and young children in seven sub-Saharan African countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and the United Republic of Tanzania).
-These countries represent a range of different malaria transmission settings in order to be able to determine the vaccine’s usefulness in these different settings.
-There are two age groups in the trial.
-One of these age groups was infants who received the malaria vaccine together with other routine childhood vaccines at 6, 10 and 14 weeks of age.
-The other age group was older children aged between 5 and 17 months at first dose of RTS,S/AS01.
+The Phase 3 trial of RTS,S enrolled over 15,000 infants and young children in seven sub-Saharan African countries (Burkina Faso, Gabon, Ghana, Kenya, Malawi, Mozambique, and the United Republic of Tanzania).
+The trial sites within these countries represented a range of malaria transmission settings (low, medium and high) in order to determine the vaccine’s efficacy in these different settings.

-What are the results from the Phase 3 trial?
+What are the results from the Phase 3 trial?1

-Without a fourth dose (i.e., three-dose schedule at 0, 1, 2 months), no protection was seen against severe malaria, as cases prevented in the first 18 months were shifted to older age groups.
+Among children aged 5-17 months who did not receive a fourth dose of the vaccine, no protection was seen against severe malaria, as cases prevented in the first 18 months occurred later.
 These results highlight the importance of a fourth dose with this vaccine, as efficacy is short-lived.

-In children in the older age group there was an excess risk of febrile seizures within 7 days after any of the vaccine doses.
-In children in the younger age group this excess risk was only apparent after the fourth dose.
+Among children in the older age group, there was an excess risk of febrile seizures within 7 days after any of the vaccine doses.
+Among infants, this excess risk was only apparent after the fourth dose.
 There were no long-lasting sequelae due to any of the febrile seizures.

 Why is the efficacy different in the 2 age groups?

 Lower immune responses are induced by the vaccine in infants aged 6-12 weeks compared to children aged 5-17 months.
-Possible factors underlying this difference include co-administration with DTP-containing vaccines, the presence of maternally acquired antibodies to malaria in the 6-12 week olds and immunological immaturity in the 6-12 week olds compared to the 5-17 month age group.
+Possible factors underlying this difference include interference by co-administration with DTP-containing vaccines, the presence of maternally acquired antibodies to malaria in the 6-12 week olds, and immunological immaturity in the 6-12 week olds compared to the 5-17 month age group.

 Licensing, policy recommendations and prequalification